 Because of many things, Northbrook is a great place for families with children to consider.
 First of all, many other families with children live here, making Northbrook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Northbrook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Northbrook’s overall crime rate is lower than average for the country.

 Like elsewhere in America, most people in Northbrook use a private automobile to get to work.
 But notably, a substantial number of Northbrook‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Northbrook is a very ethnically-diverse village.
 The people who call Northbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northbrook residents report their race to be White, followed by Asian.
-Important ancestries of people in Northbrook include German, Polish, Irish, Russian, and English.
+Important ancestries of people in Northbrook include German, Irish, Polish, Russian, and Italian.